semilicon/io.lightslider/README.md

 For tag with class 'io-ls-bullet_container' you can use:

-* 'io-ls-static' - put bullets under the slider;
+* 'io-ls-static' - put bullets under the slider (dafault: bullets on slider);

 ## Contributions